NREL/EnergyPlus/design/FY2020/NFP-DehumidimizerDXCoolingCoil.md

 Proposed:

-Two additional option arguments are added.
+An aurment (useAlternateMode) type is changed from bool to int and an additional option arguments are added.
 These two arguments are available from CoilCoolingDX::simulate()

 void CoilCoolingDXCurveFitPerformance::simulate(const DataLoopNode::NodeData &inletNode,
                                                 DataLoopNode::NodeData &outletNode,
-                                                bool useAlternateMode,
+<span style="color:red">                        int</span> useAlternateMode,
                                                 Real64 &PLR,
                                                 int &speedNum,
                                                 Real64 &speedRatio,